Refreshing Australian history

 Dark Emu by Bruce Pascoe turns everything you’ve ever learned about Australian history on its head.

-Pascoe doesn't refute most of the information published by historians over the past century.
+Pascoe doesn't refute most of the histories published over the past century.
 He simply adds to that information descriptions of Aboriginal agriculture and architecture all over Australia, documented by dozens European explorers and settlers in the 1700s and 1800s.

-Contrary to what is taught in schools in Australia, prior to the arrival of the British, Aboriginal people did not generally live in tiny humpies constructed of sticks and leaves.
+Contrary to what is taught in schools in Australia, prior to the arrival of the British, Aboriginal people did not generally live in tiny humpies constructed of sticks and leaves like kids' cubbies.
 They lived in villages and towns of permanent buildings built in suitable locations such as near crops of grain or yam, or fisheries.
-From the north to south and east to west coasts, Europeans described the houses of Aboriginal people.
-They were round and built around a central pole with well-reinforced roofs that sloped down from the centre, and storehouses were often attached to the main residence.
-In some areas, walls were partly built of interlocking stone; in other areas, walls were built entirely of interwoven branches.
+From the north to south and east to west coasts, Europeans described the houses of Aboriginal people: they were round and built around a central pole with well-reinforced roofs that sloped down from the centre, and storehouses were often attached to the main residence.
+In some areas, British people reported, the walls were partly built of interlocking stone; in other areas, walls were built entirely of interwoven branches.
 Roofs were made of grass or spinifex, sometimes held down with rocks; clay was often used to cement walls and roofs.
 Dark Emu includes some photographs and many descriptions of these houses which, according to the British people who sheltered in them, were well-built, waterproof and comfortable.

 Prior to the arrival of the British, Aboriginal people were predominantly farmers – sowing and harvesting crops, herding and butchering kangaroo and emu, building and maintaining permanent fisheries, and using fire to change and control the landscape over many thousands of years.
 Our First Australians stored grains and preserved foods in permanent storehouses, lived in villages near their farms, and were threshing and milling grain and baking bread before the Egyptians did so.